 Clean and frequently disinfect common work surfaces.

 If you or a family member develops a fever and symptoms of respiratory illness, such as a cough or shortness of breath, or are experiencing cold- or flu-like symptoms, work with to alert appropriate contacts and practice social distancing.

 We have been monitoring all government-issued travel guidance and have made the decision to follow the U.S. Center for Disease Control and Prevention’s advice regarding travel to areas with increased risk of COVID-19, as follows:

-We strongly encourage you to follow the same guidance and carefully consider any travel between countries.
+We strongly encourage students to follow the same guidance and carefully consider any travel between countries.

 All campus community activities are suspended until further notice.
 Students and colleagues will be notified via SIREN and email for information about activities resuming.

-We have instituted social distancing measures on campuses to reduce the likelihood of exposure or transmission.
+We are asking all students and colleagues to practice social distancing to reduce the likelihood of exposure or transmission.
 This includes postponing group meetings and other activities that require large groups to be confined in closed spaces.
-We are also asking employees who have traveled to an area with heightened risk to practice social distancing and not come to campus.
+We have also restricted campus access for all non-essential employees and students.

 RUSM has decided to continue to deliver medical sciences classes remotely for the start of the summer 2020 semester.
 When it is determined safe and appropriate to do so, we will plan to resume in-person instruction on campus, while continuing remote course delivery, around mid-semester.